National Memorial Arboretum, Staffordshire, England

 Parking

 There is a large car park for cars and coaches.
-A fee of maximum £3.00 for a day's parking is charged as a Pay & Display scheme.
+A fee of £4.00 per vehicle per day for parking is charged as a Pay & Display scheme.
 The parking fee is given directly to the charity and helps to support the free admission policy for the site.

 Group Visits

 Groups are very welcome.
-Prior notice of a group visit is appreciated.
+Prior notice of a group visit and coach parking requirements is appreciated.

 Education Visits